From Planning Meetings to Working Software: How AI Is Rewriting Business Roles

 The second part of this shift, which receives less attention from business writers, is what happens after code is written.
 Traditionally, moving code from a developer's environment to a live product required a dedicated operations team, scheduled maintenance windows, careful coordination, and significant risk management.
 Deployment was a planned event — often monthly, sometimes weekly for fast-moving organisations.

-Continuous integration and automated deployment have changed this economics permanently.
+Continuous integration and automated deployment have changed the economics of deployment permanently.
 Code changes move from completion to live production in minutes, with automated testing and rollback capabilities that make rapid iteration genuinely safe.
 The marginal cost of "trying something" has dropped to near zero.

 This matters enormously for how organisations make decisions: